laravel/docs/filesystem.md

 ```

 > [!WARNING]
-> Generating temporary storage URLs via the `temporaryUrl` method is not supported when using MinIO.
+> Generating temporary storage URLs via the `temporaryUrl` method may not work when using MinIO if the `endpoint` is not accessible by the client.

 <a name="obtaining-disk-instances"></a>
 ## Obtaining Disk Instances